krauseannelize/notes-google-data-analytics-prof/2-Ask-Questions-to-Make-Data-Driven-Decisions/3-Spreadsheet-magic.md

 - add a border

 As I am an advanced spreadsheet user, I used a new Google Sheets feature introduced in May 2024 **"Covert to table"** to apply automatic formatting to the table such as emphasized headers, filtering, resizing columns and naming the data range.
 The formatted spreadsheet can be viewed in [Google Sheets](https://docs.google.com/spreadsheets/d/13eJDtozw4Y7w59CeRhKBw6z8A95KU25br7WvEQVHoDQ/edit?usp=sharing) or the [Excel file](/activities/spreadsheets/c02m03-population-lac-countries-activity.xlsx).

+### Formulas for success

+We received a sample dataset of *Monthly Sales* that can be viewed in [Google Sheets](https://docs.google.com/spreadsheets/d/125ahFIEOhVEmwSK0GYQeIqYuVcvYZgWNECzAtjb9_fo/edit?usp=sharing) or the [Excel File](/activities/spreadsheets/c02m03-formulas-success-data.xlsx).
+This activity covers the basics of using spreadsheet formulas for calculations including correcting errors and I performed the following actions in Google Sheets:

+- used the **"Convert to table"** feature to apply automatic formatting
+- applied consistent formatting to all numbers
+- added additional columns for "Average Sales" and "June to July changes"
+- calculated the "Total Sales" using the formula `=SUM(B3:E3)` instead of `=B3+C3+D3+E3`
+- calculated the "Average Sales" using the formula `=AVERAGE(B2:E2)` instead of `=(B2+C2+D2+E2)/4`
+- calculated the "June to July changes" using the formula `=(E2-D2)/D2`
+- corrected the formula error by inserting the value 75866 for June 2019
+- as the percentage change for June to July 2017 did not provide the expected result of 247.5%, I changed the June 2017 sales from 4002 to 47002
+- applied percentage formatting to "June to July changes"

+The completed activity can be viewed in [Google Sheets](https://docs.google.com/spreadsheets/d/1yuHGrBhFNLR-Kaw6qXvGpzt26TDNj1HgQ-lXAawGrYw/edit?usp=sharing) or the [Excel File](/activities/spreadsheets/c02m03-formulas-success-activity.xlsx).

 ---